enyert/liberator-service/README.md

 # liberator-service

-Service used as example for mi tutorial at [someurl](http://www.whatever.com)
+Service used as example for mi tutorial at [Liberator tutorial](http://enyert.github.io/rest-api-clojure-tutorial/)

 ## Prerequisites